-The Company accounts for the impairment of long-lived assets, if any, at fair value on a nonrecurring basis.
+Impairment losses are recorded on long-lived assets when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than the assets' carrying amount.
+Impairment is measured based on the excess of the carrying amount over the fair value of the asset.
 For purposes of fair value measurement, it was determined that the impairment of long-lived assets is classified as Level 3, based on the use of internally developed cash flow models.
-No impairments of long-lived assets were recorded during the year ended December 31, 2017 or 2016.
-See Note 2.k for discussion regarding the Company's impairment of long-lived assets for the year ended December 31, 2015.
+There were no long-lived asset impairments recorded during the years ended December 31, 2018, 2017 or 2016.